Richard J McGregor

 My work will address the hypothesis that WT1 is essential for de novo angiogenesis.
 Its aim will be to exploit a number of complementary experimental tools to determine the expression pattern of WT1 in endothelial cells (as monolayers or during tube formation), demonstrate how expression of this gene influences endothelial cell function and assess the influence of WT1 expression on ischaemia-induced angiogenesis in vivo.
 This research will make use of unique endothelium specific-WT1-conditional knockout mice generated by Prof Hastie's group.
 Attaining a greater understanding of the influence of WT1 on angiogenesis in health and disease, will aid the development of therapeutic tools to manipulate this pathway to promote (e.g. post myocardial infarction) or halt/reverse (e.g. tumourgenesis) angiogenesis.

-Professor Nick Hastie CBE Director of the Institute of Genetics and Molecular Medicine MRC Human Genetics Unit Western General Hospital Crewe Road Edinburgh EH4 2XU
+Professor Nick Hastie CBE Director of the Institute of Genetics and Cancer MRC Human Genetics Unit Western General Hospital Crewe Road Edinburgh EH4 2XU

 Dr Paddy Hadoke Senior Academic Fellow in Pharmacology Centre for Cardiovascular Science The Queen's Medical Research Institute 47 Little France Crescent Edinburgh EH16 4TJ